top of page

 How is Influenza Diagnosed?

-At Oaklife Family Clinic, we offer rapid influenza swab tests (similar to the Covid-19 PCR test) that provide results within 10-15 minutes, allowing for timely diagnosis and treatment.
+At Oaklife Family Clinic, we use rapid influenza swab tests, similar to Covid-19 PCR tests, providing accurate results within 10–15 minutes.
+This allows for prompt diagnosis and tailored treatment.

 How is the Flu Treated?